equinor/tenk-workshop-2023/README.md

 The design will be based on one of the Amplify designs but built with a simplified set of EDS 2.0 tokens.

-Some things to consider:
+## Some things to consider:
 - Will there be a storybook?
 - Should we just use vanilla html?

-Topics:
+## Topics:
 - Class toggling for menu collapsing
   - Extra assignment can be to add an animation

+## Documentation:
+- The documentation should be comments in the code, to encourage exploration